imLiaMxo/lShop-3/README.md

-This is a Expression 2 code created by imLiaMxo (http://www.steamcommunity.com/id/mwsxitwiterz)
+This is a Expression 2 code created by imLiaMxo (http://www.steamcommunity.com/id/imliamxo) This is a public release.
+For both public and private releases.
+Checkout my website and login with steam to see what releases you're authorised to view: https://imliamxo.xyz

 Manual Installation: